Service Agreement Contract TemplatePRO PLUS

-The contract should also clear it out that the company or client will not provide liability insurance for the contractor and that he is not covered by the company's liability insurance policy.
+The basic agreement should also clear it out that the company or client will not provide liability insurance for the contractor and that he is not covered by the company's liability insurance policy.
 This will also be beneficial for you as the client especially that this prevents or protects your company from the danger of damaged property or injury that the contractor may cause.

 5. Termination of Contract

-Since you have made a contract with a freelancer, it should be clearly spelled out in the basic agreement that the company can terminate the contract without further notice.
+Since you have made a legal agreement with a freelancer, it should be clearly spelled out in the basic agreement that the company can terminate the contract without further notice.
 As mentioned, this can also be beneficial especially when your contractor has caused damage to your company without needing to converse with the contractor.
 In such a case, whatever you said might just be used against you by the contractor.